Townhomes & Smaller

 For homeowners who have been told the price is higher than another quote: the objection is fair.
 JDH is not the cheapest option in Southern Maryland.
 The difference is the 50-year non-prorated warranty, the HAAG-certified inspection before every quote, the fixed price before tear-off, and the $8 million liability coverage that protects your home if anything goes wrong.
 Read what homeowners say about that tradeoff on our Reviews page.

 HAAG-certified Master Level inspector.
-Thermal imaging, GoPro video, photo catalog emailed before we leave your driveway.
+Thermal imaging, GoPro video, and a photo catalog emailed before we leave your driveway.
 Free for homeowners.